Esanduinduwara/InkStudio_web/backend/README.md

 # InkStudio Backend - Authentication API

-A secure Go backend for user authentication with registration, login, and JWT-based authorization.
+A secure Go backend for user authentication with registration, login, and JWT-based authorization using MySQL database.

 ## Features